-The survey coverage is calculated by adding the survey and control (tie) line lengths as presented in the final Geosoft database.
-All the survey lines were flown with a spacing of 75m.
-The control (tie) lines were flown perpendicular to the survey lines with a spacing of 750m.
+The kilometres flown is calculated by adding up the survey and control (tie) line lengths as presented in the final Geosoft database.
+All the survey lines were flown with an azimuth of 135° relative to the UTM grid north-south direction.
+The control (tie) lines were flown perpendicular to the survey lines.

 The nominal EM bird terrain clearance is 30m (98 ft).
 The magnetometer sensor is mounted in a smaller bird connected to the tow rope 21 metres above the EM bird and 17 metres below the helicopter.
 Nominal survey speed is 75 km/hr.
 Scan rates for ancillary data acquisition is 0.1 second for the magnetometer and altimeter, and 0.2 second for the GPS determined position.
-The EM data area acquired as a data stream at a sampling rate of 38,400 samples per second and is processed to generate final data at 10 samples per second.
+The EM data is acquired as a data stream at a sampling rate of 38,400 samples per second and is processed to generate final data at 10 samples per second.
 The 10 samples per second translates to a geophysical reading about every 2-3 metres along the flight path.

-Navigation is carried out using a GPS receiver, an AGNAV2 system for navigation control, and an RMS data acquisition system which records the GPS co-ordinates.
+Navigation is carried out using a GPS receiver, an AGNAV2 system for navigation control, and an RMS data acquisition system which records the GPS coordinates.
 The x-y-z position of the aircraft, as reported by the GPS, is recorded at 0.2 second intervals.

-Unlike frequency domain electromagnetic systems, the AeroTEM II system has negligible drift due to thermal expansion.
+Unlike frequency domain electromagnetic systems, the AeroTEM[©] II system has negligible drift due to thermal expansion.
 The system static offset is removed by high altitude zero calibration lines and employing local leveling corrections where necessary.